confluentinc/workshop-data-contracts/assets/labs/troubleshooting.md

 ### Handling Provider Integration Deletion Conflicts

-If you encounter a `409 Conflict` error when running `terraform destroy -auto-update` to destroy the workshop cloud resources then follow these additional steps:
+If you encounter a `409 Conflict` error when running `terraform destroy -auto-approve` to destroy the workshop cloud resources then follow these additional steps:

 1. Remove the problematic resource from Terraform state: